jcfmurphy/cart353/Final Prototype/readme.md

 Due to the the large number of data files in this project, it will probably easier to download the .zip file (FinalPrototypeZip.zip), which contians the entire sketch.

+Artist’s Statement – Joshua Murphy

+While Internet Ugly is the aesthetic of mundaneness, “Internet Awesome” aspires to raise memetic culture to epic proportions with highly-stylized visuals and unabashed post-ironic valorization of subjects cherished by “the Internet” (e.g. unicorns, cats, Teddy Roosevelt).
+While the Internet has fractured popular culture, Internet Awesome acts as a small force of cultural unification by elevating and embracing these widely-beloved subjects.
+Popular works in this genre include Nyan Cat (saraj00n), Kung Fury (Sandberg), and Jason Heuser’s series of Presidential portraits.

+Inspired by Internet Awesome and 8-bit aesthetics, AmmUnicorn is a side-scrolling run-and-gun video game in which one plays as a unicorn fighting a variety of monsters with an arsenal of rainbow-based weapons.
+Like many works of Internet Awesome, Ammunicorn aspires to a hedonistic embrace of retro nostalgia and appropriation.
+Ammunicorn comes with a level-editor and open source code, allowing users to modify, expand upon, and subvert the game in much the same way as the memes that were the game’s inspiration.

+AmmUnicorn’s gameplay and mechanics are reminiscent of the arcade shooters of my youth, including Contra and Metal Slug.
+The game was also inspired by Super 3D Noah’s Ark, which attempted to draw Christian audiences by reskinning Wolfenstein 3D as a game about feeding animals in a bible story.
+By appropriating an antithetical intellectual property, the game undermined its own attempt to whitewash the violence.
+AmmUnicorn eschews bullets for rainbows, but it mocks its own self-censorship by having the enemies die violently anyway.
+The game owes too much to its predecessors to avoid the criticisms that they faced.

+I started this project believing that the homage aspect of AmmUnicorn would lighten the workload involved.
+Instead, I discovered that imitation imposes its own burdens.
+Modern software tools and libraries make it easier to build digital games today, but the technological constraints of the 8-bit era were integral in forming its aesthetic.
+I have realized that the solutions of today appear too smooth to suit my purpose, and I must research further into the practices and tools of the time in order to evoke my desired aesthetic.

+I also underestimated the amount of time required to produce sprites that live up to the Internet Awesome label.
+My prior work with procedural animation did not prepare me for the fact that simply drawing decent-looking curves can be difficult when done by hand in a 100 X 100 pixel tile.
+This iteration of AmmUnicorn is incomplete because it lacks the visual density necessary for Internet Awesomeness.
+Future iterations will be focused on including more enemies, weapons, and power-ups so that the game may achieve my initial aspirations.